 Understanding what your audience is looking for is the number one key to knowing what to say, but there are some basic ideas that you could employ to increase your ad’s effectiveness.
 Following these key techniques will help to get you started, but remember: no one gets it perfect on their first try.
 Continuing to refresh and refine campaign creative will help you to understand your audience better (what works? what doesn’t work?) and to maintain high campaign performance over time.

 When creating web ads, think simple.
 The web is a very busy place, so keeping your image and message clean is the key to drawing your visitor’s eye.
-You can read the full article on web ad best practices, but to summarize:

 Keep things simple!